Skip to content

 exploring

 Don't even know the shape yet.
-Brainstorm first, then enter the cycle when the direction is clear.
+Brainstorm first, then run discovery once the direction is clear.

 // the methodology